Certifying zeros of polynomial systems using interval arithmetic: Implementation details

 \subsection{Producing distinct intervals}

 Assume now that the steps in Section \ref{sec:inflation} have been performed for all $x \in X$.
 We obtain a list of strong interval approximate zeros $I_1,\ldots,I_r \in \IC^n$.
 In a final step we want to select a subset $M \subset \{1,\ldots,r\}$ such that for all $k, j \in M$, $k \ne j$, the intervals $I_k$ and $I_j$ do not overlap.
 If two strong interval approximate zeros do not overlap then it is guaranteed that they have distinct associated zeros.
 A simple approach to determine $M$ is to compare all intervals pairwise.
-However, this approach requires us to perform ${r \choose 2}$ interval vector comparisons.
-For larger problems this becomes prohibitively expensive.
+However, this approach requires us to perform ${r \choose 2}$ interval vector comparisons. { For larger problems this becomes prohibitively expensive: in the example in Section \ref{six-bar-linkages} the number of necessary comparisons is already larger than $4\cdot 10^{9}$.}

 Instead, we employ the following improved scheme to determine all non-overlapping intervals.
 First, we pick a random point $q \in \C^n$ and compute in interval arithmetic for each $I_k$, $k \in M$, the squared Euclidean distance $d_k \in \IR$ between $I_k$ and $q$.
 Due to the guarantees of interval arithmetic we have that $d_k$ and $d_\ell$ overlap if $I_k$ and $I_\ell$ overlap (but the converse it not necessarily true).
 Next, we check for all overlapping intervals $d_k, d_\ell\in \{ d_k \in \IR \, | \, k = 1,\ldots,r\}$, whether $I_k$ and $I_\ell$ overlap, and if so, we group them accordingly.
 This allows us to construct the set $M$ by selecting those intervals which don't overlap with any other and by picking one representative of each cluster of overlapping intervals.
 The worst case complexity of this procedure still requires $O(r^2)$ operations, but in the common case where no or only a small number of intervals overlap $O(r \log r)$ operations are sufficient.